alykoshin/git-pre-push/README.md

 npm install --save-dev git-pre-push
 ```

-To install it as `devDependency`.
+To install it as `devDependencies`.

 When this module is installed it will override
 the existing `pre-push` file in your `.git/hooks` folder.
 Existing
 `pre-push` hooks will be backed up as `pre-push.old` in the same repository.